Thought exercise: destroying data on a memory card

-A few devices and memory cards contain miniature hard disks.
+A few (mostly legacy) memory cards contain miniature hard disks.
 They should be treated like normal hard disks as far as privacy is concerned, but their small sizes make it more practical to destroy them in bulk, without preliminary disassembly (see here).

 In another page, I argued that hard disks should be physically destroyed, in order to keep their contents private.
 Much the same can be done with memory cards.
 Grinding can effectively destroy a memory card beyond the possibility of recovering its contents.
-However, it may be discussed whether this procedure is the only secure one available.
+Incineration at a sufficiently high temperature to leave only ashes, small fragments of silicon chip and metal bits as a byproduct is equally effective (just don't microwave a memory card, which is uncertain to damage the data but can potentially set the microwave oven on fire).
+However, it may be discussed whether these procedures are the only secure ones available.

 Memory cards contain several components, in addition to memory chips.
 The memory chips (the Toshiba black rectangular chip packages in the above pictures, with pins along two sides) are interfaced through other digital components, not directly connected to the card contacts.
 The memory chips themselves contain digital driver circuits to access the individual memory cells.
 Unlike hard disks, in which the individual data locations on the platters can be physically accessed to detect weak magnetic domains left over after erasing and rewriting, the memory cells of flash memory are not directly accessible from the electrical connectors of the chip package.
 Thus, I believe that it is virtually impossible to recover the contents of a flash memory that has been overwritten a few times (short of isolating the memory chips and studying the residual electrical charges stored in the memory cells under an atomic force microscope or equivalent equipment - which might or might not work in practice, given the stochastic nature and individual variation of these structures).